mighty-gerbils/gerbil/doc/reference/stdio.md

 Reads a utf8-encoded character.
 Returns `#!eof` if the endo if input is reached before reading the first byte.
-Raises an error if the end of input is reached for multibyte encoded characters.
+Raises an error if the end of input is reached prematurely for multibyte encoded characters.
+Returns the utf8 replacement character and only reads a single byte if a multibyte character cannot be decoded correctly.

 #### BufferedReader-read-char!
 ```scheme